tedstreete/opi-prov-life/PROVISIONING.md

 Zero Touch Provisioning (ZTP) allows you to provision new DPU/IPU devices in your network automatically, with minimal manual intervention.
 This includes system software, operating system, patch files, and configuration files.

+You can use either management ports or network ports, depending on your device, to connect to the network.

 ZTP solves deploy at scale and reduce labor cost of manual intervention.

 ### What is sZTP